AjjMC/Void-Chains/datapacks/ajjgui/README.md

 | ``/function ajjgui:_version``   | Displays datapack version                    |
 | ``/function ajjgui:_widget/``   | Gives GUI demo widgets                       |

 The datapack can be installed by running ``/function ajjgui:_install`` at any location in the world, which generates a 3x1 tower consisting of two command blocks and a shulker box.
 These block entities are needed for the datapack to be fully functional and, as such, cannot be destroyed. *They must also be placed in a chunk that is constantly loaded.* The tower can be relocated by repeating the installation command, and the previous one generated is automatically removed.
-The datapack can be uninstalled using ``/function ajjgui:_uninstall``, which removes all data associated with it from the world, *including any GUIs made with it*.
+The datapack must be reinstalled if an updated version of it has been downloaded.
+It can be uninstalled using ``/function ajjgui:_uninstall``, which removes all data associated with it from the world, *including any GUIs made with it*.

-## GUI Widgets
+## Creating a GUI

-Every item in a GUI corresponds to a user interface element with a predefined functionality.
-This is referred to as a *widget*.
-Depending on their type, widgets exhibit different properties when interacted with (e.g., the *button* widget may change the GUI page and run commands).
+The datapack adopts the concept of *[graphical widgets](https://en.wikipedia.org/wiki/Graphical_widget)* present in real-world user interfaces.
+Within the scope of Minecraft's item-based GUIs, and this datapack specifically, every item in a GUI corresponds to an interactive element (e.g., a button).

-There are 8 types of widgets available:
+There are 8 types of GUI widgets available:

 * [Placeholder](#placeholder)
 * [Button](#button)